Remi-Coulom/joedb/doc/source/opening_files.rst

 Using a ``joedb::File``
 -----------------------

-If you wish to have better control over the way the file is opened, you can open the database with a ``joedb::File`` instead.
+Opening the database with a ``joedb::File`` gives better control of the way the file is opened.

 This is an example: